morse-simulator/morse/doc/morse/dev/services.rst

             self.local_data['y'] = float(y)
             self.local_data['z'] = float(z)

-        [...]
+        ...

 The ``@service`` decorator is simply replaced by ``@async_service``.
-By doing so, MORSE automatically registers a callback that is used to monitor the status of the task and notify the client upon completion.
+By doing so, MORSE automatically registers a callback that is used to monitor the status of the task and to notify the client upon completion.

-In this example we simply set a new target position in the actuator ``local_data`` dictionary, but any kind of initialization can be started here.
-It must only remain short (since the simulator blocks until the initialization method returns).
+In this example we simply set a new target position in the actuator using the ``local_data`` dictionary, but any kind of initialization can be done here.
+However, the work must be done quickly (since the simulator blocks until the initialization method returns).

-The execution of the task itself takes place at each simulation step in the component :py:meth:`morse.core.object.Object.default_action` method.
+The execution of the task itself takes place at each simulation step in the component's :py:meth:`morse.core.object.Object.default_action` method.
-Each execution step should remain short since the simulator blocks on the ``default_action`` as well.
+Each execution step should remain fast since the simulator also blocks on calls to the ``default_action`` method.

-When the task is achieved, the component must notify it by calling ``self.completed(status, result)``.
+When the task is completed, the component must notify it by calling ``self.completed(status, result)``.

-``status`` is one of the status defined in :py:mod:`morse.core.status` (mainly ``SUCCESS`` and ``FAILED``), ``result`` is any valid Python object.
+``status`` is one of the status value defined in :py:mod:`morse.core.status` (e.g., ``SUCCESS`` or ``FAILED``), ``result`` is any valid Python object.

 .. note::